Edmund Arrowsmith: Education

-Ecclesiastical career
+Life as a priest

 He was ordained in Arras on 9 December 1612, and sent on the English mission a year later.
 He ministered to the Catholics of Lancashire without incident until around 1622, when he was arrested and questioned by the Anglican Bishop of Chester.
 Arrowsmith was released when King James I of England ordered an amnesty for all arrested priests, in furtherance of negotiations to arrange a Spanish marriage for his son Prince Charles.
 Arrowsmith joined the Jesuits in 1624.

 In the summer of 1628, Arrowsmith was reportedly betrayed by a man named Holden, who denounced him to the authorities.
 Arrowsmith ministered to Catholics of Lancashire at the still-standing Arrowsmith House, located in Gregson Lane before being arrested and questioned on Brindle Moss where his horse refused to jump a ditch.
 He was convicted of being a Roman Catholic priest in England.
 He was sentenced to death, and hanged, drawn and quartered at Lancaster on 28 August 1628.
 His final confession was heard by John Southworth, who was imprisoned along with Arrowsmith.